List of former championships in WWE

-In professional wrestling, championships are competed for in scripted storylines by a company or promotion's roster of contracted wrestlers.
-WWE is a Stamford, Connecticut-based company primarily focused on professional wrestling.
-The promotion was founded in 1953 as the Capitol Wrestling Corporation (CWC).
-In the company's 50-year history, over 40 different unique championships have been operated and contended for.
+In professional wrestling, championships are competed for in scripted storylines by a promotion's roster of contracted wrestlers.
+WWE is an American-based company and is the world's largest professional wrestling promotion.
+The company's origins begin in 1953 as the Capitol Wrestling Corporation (CWC), a Northeastern territory of the National Wrestling Alliance (NWA).
+In 1963, CWC left the NWA to become the World Wide Wrestling Federation (WWWF), which was renamed to World Wrestling Federation (WWF) in 1979 and then World Wrestling Entertainment (WWE) in 2002 — since 2011, the company has promoted itself solely under the trade name of WWE.
+In the company's 60-year history, over 40 different unique championships have been operated and contended for.
 These titles consisted of divisional, special stipulations, and weight-class championships.
-Of these titles, 30 have been retired and succeeded through replacement titles or title unifications.
-The first championship retirement occurred in 1961 with the Northeast version of the NWA World Tag Team Championship (created in 1957).
-The most recent retirement occurred in September 2022 with all four of NXT UK's championships being retired.
+Of these titles, over 28 have been retired and succeeded through replacement titles or title unifications.
+The first championship retirement occurred in June 1961 with the Northeast version of the NWA World Tag Team Championship (created in February 1957).
+The most recent retirement is officially recognized to have occurred was in April 2024 with the WWE Universal Championship (which was created in July 2016 and whose retirement was actually not officially implemented until April 2025).
 The following is a compilation of the company's former championships that were once active and contended for by its roster.

 History

 1953–1969

 In 1953, Capitol Wrestling Corporation (CWC) became a member of the National Wrestling Alliance (NWA).
 During this time, CWC wrestlers could compete for championships operated by the NWA.
-In 1958, the CWC created the NWA United States Tag Team Championship, which inaugural champions Mark Lewin and Don Curtis won in April of that year.
+In 1957, the CWC created the NWA United States Television Championship, its first overall men's singles championship, with Johnny Valentine being the inaugural holder of the championship.
+The following year, the CWC created the NWA United States Tag Team Championship, which inaugural champions Mark Lewin and Don Curtis won in April of that year.
 In 1963, CWC ended its partnership with the NWA and established itself as the World Wide Wrestling Federation (WWWF).
 To reflect the changes, the WWWF introduced its world heavyweight championship (WWE's third overall male singles championship and the current WWE Championship), while the WWWF acronym was added to the United States Tag Team title.
-Without a formal explanation by the WWWF, the Tag Team title was disbanded in 1967, the first championship to be retired during the WWWF years.
+Without a formal explanation by the WWWF, although newly crowned co-holder Bruno Sammartino was also the company's World Heavyweight champion at the time, the Tag Team title was disbanded in 1967, the first championship to be retired during the WWWF years.
 Ten years later, the company retired its first individually contested WWWF-branded title, the WWWF United States Heavyweight Championship, also without a formal explanation.